umwrit350sp17/team-7/teamdocuments/teamcharter.md

 **Personal Goals:**
 - David: I hope to learn and get and gain new experience with technological platforms.
 I hope to improve my abilities with github and other resources that we will be using over this project.
 - Evelyn: I hope to learn more about the new platform I will be working with.
-I also hope to learn how to better collaborate tiwth a team through technological means.
+I also hope to learn how to better collaborate with a team through technological means.
 I also hope to learn more about what we plan to do our project on and how it can benefit me as a student.
 - Sarah: I hope to gain new expierence with Github and other technological platforms.
 I also hope to learn about the source we do out project on and learn to use it for my feature college career.

 **Individual Commitment:**